ronakrm/ronakrm.github.io/_posts/2022-01-01-lyric_analysis.md

 ---
 layout: post
-title: "Why do I like Muse less now?"
+title: "Less Muse and Thicker Plots"
 excerpt: Some old but very pretty and satisfying visualizations for a pointless analysis.
 (JS, JQuery, HighCharts)
 tags: misc viz js
 date: 2022-01-01